core-wg/oscore/draft-ietf-core-object-security.md

 If Sender ID uniqueness cannot be guaranteed by construction, Sender IDs MUST be long uniformly random distributed byte strings such that the probability of collisions is negligible.

 To enable retrieval of the right Recipient Context, the Recipient ID SHOULD be unique in the sets of all Recipient Contexts used by an endpoint.
-The Client MAY provide a "kid context" parameter ({{context-hint}}) to help the Server find the right context.
+The Client MAY provide a 'kid context' parameter ({{context-hint}}) to help the Server find the right context.

 While the triple (Master Secret, Master Salt, Sender ID) MUST be unique, the same Master Salt MAY be used with several Master Secrets and the same Master Secret MAY be used with several Master Salts.